 5b.
 Selection for the Virtual Leadership Institute

 Atlas Corps selects Semi-Finalists who have successfully confirmed their interest and availability to participate in the Virtual Leadership Institute as Atlas Corps Scholars.
-Atlas Corps facilitates the enrollment of Scholars into the program.
+Atlas Corps facilitates the enrollment of Scholars into the training program.